Revisiting Acceptability Judgements: Experimental setup

 \subsection{Few-shot Learning}

 We experiment with OpenAI's GPT series to provide a few-shot learning baseline on CoLAC.
-We also repeat the same experiments on CoLA to facilitate future studies in this area, since to the best of our knowledge no work of large language model has ever reported its individual performance on this task.
+We also repeat the same experiments on CoLA to facilitate future studies in this area.
 Prompt details are given in Appendix~\ref{sec:prompt}.